-The call for savings, the careful use of resources, and responsibility in using energy reflect the Energy Star logo.
-With simple lines and classic images, the designers managed to convey the aspiration to save an invisible but very important factor for mankind.
+The Energy Star logo reflects the call for savings, careful resource use, and responsibility in using energy.
+With simple lines and classic images, the designers conveyed the aspiration to save an invisible but very important factor for mankind.
 The color palette inspires confidence and gives hope for the best.

 Energy Star: Brand overview